-After fleeing, émigrés usually congregated in places beyond the reach of the revolution, such as France’s outer provinces, other European kingdoms or across the channel in England.
-Most émigrés sought safety from the violence of the revolution – but some dreamed of amassing an army to sweep into France, crush the revolution, liberate the king and restore the old order.
-Little came of these efforts and most counter-revolutionary émigrés were absorbed into foreign armies.
+After fleeing, émigrés usually congregated in places beyond the reach of the revolutionaries, such as France’s outer provinces, other European kingdoms or across the channel in England.
+Most émigrés sought safety from the violence of the revolution but some also dreamed of organising an army to sweep into France, crush the revolution, liberate the king and restore the old order.
+Little came of their efforts and most counter-revolutionary émigrés were instead absorbed into foreign armies.

-By September, the Count of Artois and his émigré cohort were based in Turin, where they established a committee to organise and promote counter-revolution.
-He spent the next two years trying to convince foreign governments to raise an army and intervene in France.
-Artois also planned to hire mercenaries to snatch the king and relocate him to a safer province, where Louis could re-form national government.
+By September, the Count of Artois and his émigré cohort were based in Turin where they established a committee to organise and promote counter-revolution.
+Artois would spend the next two years trying to convince foreign governments to raise an army and intervene in France.
+He also planned to hire mercenaries to snatch the king and relocate him to a safer province, where Louis could re-form national government.
 Neither of these plans came to fruition.

 Many émigrés had a genuine sense of optimism about their situation.
 According to the radical Jacobin Choudieu, “emigration became a sort of fashion… Our women of fashion themselves encouraged this new sort of crusade and sent letters to those who were putting off going”.
 This optimism dwindled when the London émigré set, removed from their landed estates, businesses and income, began to run out of money.

 Robert R. Palmer, historian

-The émigré armies were supremely confident of their ability, however their first forays into battle proved disastrous.
-In late August 1792 a 16,000-strong émigré force laid siege to the French town of Thionville but failed to capture it, despite outnumbering the defenders four to one.
-At Longwy and Verdun the émigrés achieved virtually nothing.
-At Valmy they arrived after the battle had concluded.
+The émigré armies were supremely confident of their ability but their first forays into battle proved disastrous.
+In late August 1792, a 16,000-strong émigré force laid siege to the French town of Thionville but failed to capture it, despite outnumbering the defenders four to one.
+At Longwy and Verdun, the émigrés achieved virtually nothing.
+At Valmy, they arrived after the battle had concluded.

 1. The émigrés were those who fled the revolution, either for security, safety or to organise counter-revolution.
 There were more than 100,000 émigrés between 1789 and 1794.

-2. Only a small proportion of émigrés were nobles, in fact most belonged to the Third Estate.
+2. Only a small proportion of émigrés were nobles, in fact, most belonged to the Third Estate.
 They went into exile in France’s outer provinces, other European kingdoms or across the channel in London.